PDXChinese/pdxchinese.github.io/_pages/about.md

 ### Karen-Peng Wu

-Mrs. Wu has a MBA degree with a biotech background.
-She works as an independent consultant.
-However, Karen values active community service and serves in a number of non-profit organizations including Oregon Skating Council, Tech 4 Kids Club and USFSA, etc. Karen has been a Portlander for 14 years with her husband and two kids.
-She enjoys spending time with family and volunteer in skating competitions.
+Mrs. Wu has a BA in Genetics and an MBA.
+Utilizing her biotech background, she conducted research at Ceres, CalTech and OHSU.
+She works as an independent consultant last 8 years.
+Karen currently serves in a number of NPO’s in her community: Oregon Skating Council, Tech 4 Kids Club and USFSA, etc. Karen has been a Portlander for 14 years with her husband and two kids, she enjoys going on long walks and travelling.

 ### Kent Yu